The Roman Empress: Influences

 William Joyner states in his preface that The Roman Empress is partially modeled after Oedipus and Phaedra.
 Although he does not clarify which dramatizations of these myths he refers to, the scene between Fulvia and her nurse, Antonia, is clearly modeled after the second scene of Act I in Seneca's Hippolytus (which in the 21st century, is typically referred to as Phaedra).
 Interestingly, Sophonia's death greatly resembles that of Phaedra in the Hippolytus of Euripides.

+Scholarship

+The academic Anne Hermanson believes the play anticipates a certain branch of the Restoration Horror Play, in that Joyner's drama interrogates monarchical authority.